m6code/reactjs_tutorial_for_beginners_youtube/README.md

 	- Called after the render is finished in the re-render cycles.
 	- Called only once in each re-render cycle
 	- can cause side effects here

+## Fragments
+- Lets you group a list of children without adding extra nodes to the DOM